Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There is no limit to the number of cars someone can own.

 However, all vehicles that are parked in a driveway must be drivable and have current license plates.
 Vehicles parked on the street are subject to the 24-hour rule.

 No vehicle or trailer may be parked on a city street for more than 24 hours.

 The Spearfish Police Department handles all complaints of illegal parking on city streets.
 You may contact them by calling 605-642-1300.

-Tenants are responsible for those areas which they control.
+This is addressed in your lease agreement.
+Typically, tenants are responsible for those areas which they control.
 The landlord or property owner is responsible for the upkeep of all other common areas unless other agreements are made.

 Absolutely!
 Smoke alarms are one of the cheapest and most important safety precautions in any environment.
 All sleeping rooms and the area immediate outside of a sleeping room are mandatory required locations.
 Additionally, at least one smoke alarm must be installed on every level of a dwelling.

 See a diagram of required smoke detector locations.

 This is a yes/no/maybe question.
 Mold in itself is not a specific violation in the property maintenance code.
 The code does state that all buildings/homes must be weather tight and sanitary.
 Mold is primarily caused by excessive moisture.
 This can occur as a result of rain, snow melt, leaking plumbing, humidity, shower/bath, cooking, etc. Health effects from mold range from very mild to very severe.
 The same mold may cause a slight irritation for one person and be deadly to another.
 Regardless of the type of mold in your dwelling, it needs to be eliminated and the initial cause of the mold needs to located and corrected.